Health Information Technology

 Tamra R. Brown, ME, RHIA

 Wisconsin Health Information Management Association

 How flexible is the program in meeting my individual needs?

 Most of the program specific courses for the Health Information Technician are offered online, providing the student with a great degree of flexibility in scheduling in terms of the place and time they will complete the course work.
-Some online courses may require 3 or 4 class meetings and proctored testing sessions.
+Some online courses require 3-5 class meetings that may be offered in person, live online or recorded with deadlines for asynchronous viewing.
+Most courses have exams that may be taken in the campus library, at regional learning centers or with a proctor.
 Students should plan on spending at least as much time with the material for an online course as they would in a regular classroom.
-There are specific expiration (due) dates for assignments which is controlled by the course management software – if assignments are not completed on time, they will no longer be accessible online.
+There are specific availability dates for assignments which are controlled by the course management software – if assignments are not completed on time, they will no longer be accessible online.

 What's it like to take an online class?

 Organization and time management skills, a reliable Internet connection and regular communication with the instructor are essential for student success in an online course.
 The recommended PC platform and information about ordering discounted software can be found on the Student Readiness web page at http://www.westerntc.edu/getready (see System Requirements).